 Marko Pechnik, Art Education

 P.A.I.N.T. internships have allowed me to go out into the field and experience what it is like to move out of the comfort of the classroom and teach students in schools or provide lessons for students through special programs, such as the P.A.I.N.T. international program.
 Being a P.A.I.N.T. intern allows me to see my strengths and weaknesses through these hands-on experiences.
 When I am better able to understand my difficulties in teaching I can narrow my focus in specific subject I am learning in school.
 Overall, this experience has brought nothing but positivity in my life.
-I feel proud of myself for being able to take over a classroom of 15-20 children, and I am excited to be able to showcase the beautiful creations my students make on our blog.
-It has only made me more confident in my ability to become a better educator.
+I feel proud of myself for being able to take over a classroom of 15-20 children, and I am excited to be able to showcase the beautiful creations my students make on our BLOG.
+It has only made me more confident in my ability to be a better educator.

-- Marko Pechnik, Art Education
+- Marko Pechnik, Art Education program, UW-Stout

 Sami Cromer, Early Childhood Education